Nondenon/The_Thesaurus_Builder/README.md

 | 117         | tableware | http://vocab.getty.edu/aat/300236054 | object_name |

 - Make sure the first 3 columns are named `recordnr`, `term` and `URI` like in the example above.
-- Make sure there are *only* AAT-URI's in the URI column.
-If you also use other URI's in your souce system, please remove them from the .csv file before starting the Python script, otherwise it will return an error.
+- Make sure there are AAT-URI's in the URI column.
+They can be either the data URI (http://vocab.getty.edu/aat/[id]) or the page URI (http://vocab.getty.edu/page/aat/[id]).
+If you also use other URI's in your source system, you can leave them in this column, they will be moved to a seperate sheet in the output Excel.
 - Save as **semicolon-separated CSV** (`.csv`) and UTF-8 encoded.
+-
 ### CSV 2: Full thesaurus
 - Columns required are **recordnr, term, URI**
 - You can add optional columns like domains.
-- Make sure there are *only* AAT-URI's in the URI column.
+- Make sure there are AAT-URI's in the URI column.
+They can be either the data URI (http://vocab.getty.edu/aat/[id]) or the page URI (http://vocab.getty.edu/page/aat/[id]).
+If you also use other URI's in your source system, you can leave them in this column, they will be moved to a seperate sheet in the output Excel.
 - Can include **all terms**, including the ones in CSV 1.
 - Save as **semicolon-separated CSV** (`.csv`) and UTF-8 encoded.
 - Keep your CSV files in a known location.